-- Teaching them drop it and leave it.
+- Teaching them to drop it and leave it.

 - Managing their environment.
 If you don't chase after them when they have a sock, the sock will have less value.

 - Make sure to properly socialize your puppy.
 Socialization is crucial for preventing a variety of dog behaviors, such as resource guarding, fear aggression, and separation anxiety.

 There are lots of training exercises you can do with puppies to prevent resource guarding.
 Here's one example by Kikopup showing how to prevent toy guarding in a puppy: